Skip to Main Content

 What types of productions need a creative producer?

-Feature films, TV series (including K-drama formats), commercials, and branded content shooting in South Korea all benefit from a creative producer.
-Korea's globally influential production industry, 30% location incentive, and world-class technical infrastructure attract international projects seeking both creative collaboration and practical production support.
+Feature films, TV series (including K-drama formats), commercials, and branded content shooting in South Korea all gain from a creative producer.
+Korea's globally influential industry, its 30% location incentive, and its top-tier technical setup draw projects from around the world.
+These projects want both creative partnership and practical support.

 How do you match a creative producer to my production?